9/11 Memorial & Museum Visionary Network

 Rob is currently a director at UBS and has been involved in philanthropy for more than 15 years, currently serving as co-chair for the Hassenfeld Children's Hospital at NYU Langone Medical Center.
 He serves as chair to the Executive Business Advisory Council for Wagner College and is a Board of Trustee member at Stanstead College Prep.
 Rob’s cousin Michael D’Auria was a probationary firefighter for the FDNY when he as was killed on September 11, 2001.
 His father also responded that day along with other family members.

 Alex is an inaugural member of the 9/11 Memorial & Museum and joined the Visionary Network in 2020.
-A lifelong New Yorker, currently residing on Staten Island, Alex’s professional experience spans nearly 18 years across the government and nonprofit sectors.
+A lifelong New Yorker, currently residing on Staten Island, Alex’s professional experience spans over 20 years across the government and nonprofit sectors.

-Alex currently serves as the executive director of the Jamaica Bay-Rockaway Parks Conservancy, a public-private partnership supporting 10,000 acres of city, state, and federal parkland in Brooklyn and Queens.
-Prior to his work with the Conservancy, Alex served as a senior program manager at Governor Andrew M. Cuomo’s Office of Storm Recovery, managing a number of resiliency projects and programs as the city recovered from the impacts of Superstorm Sandy.
-Alex is an Eagle Scout and dedicates time to various volunteer projects throughout the year.
-He cofounded Friends of Postcards, a group of concerned citizens formed to support Staten Island’s September 11 memorial.
+Alex currently serves as the executive director of the Public Housing Community Fund, a public-private partnership with the New York City Housing Authority (NYCHA), supporting over 500,000 New Yorkers living in NYCHA communities.
+Prior to his work with the Fund, Alex served as the executive director of the Jamaica Bay-Rockaway Parks Conservancy supporting 10,000 acres of federal, state and city parkland in Brooklyn and Queens, and has held various roles in city and state government as a senior program manager at the NYS Governor's Office of Storm Recovery, managing a number of resiliency projects and programs as the city recovered from the impacts of Superstorm Sandy, and at the NYC Department of Homeless Services as Director of Community Relations, and the NYS Senate and NYC City Council.
+Alex is an Eagle Scout and dedicates time to volunteer to support various causes throughout the year.
+He co-founded Friends of Postcards, a group of concerned citizens formed to support Staten Island’s September 11th memorial.
 Alex earned a bachelor’s degree in finance and investments from Baruch College’s Zicklin School of Business and a master’s degree in community and economic development with a certificate in social entrepreneurship from SUNY Empire.